gsa-oes/office-of-evaluation-sciences/pages/Event pages/2021-event-oes-at-100.md

 <a class="usa-button" href="http://oes.gsa.gov/assets/files/Reflections-from-100-OES-collaborations.pdf" target="_blank">Reflections from 100 OES Collaborations (PDF)</a><br>

 ## Portfolio of evidence on equity and economic recovery
-- **Crystal Hall**,Academic Affiliate, OES, GSA; Associate Professor of Public Policy and Governance, University of Washington
+- **Crystal Hall**, Academic Affiliate, OES, GSA; Associate Professor of Public Policy and Governance, University of Washington
 - **Julia Brown**, Associate Fellow, OES, GSA; Doctoral Student, Department of Economics, University of Maryland<br>

 OES presented their <a href="https://oes.gsa.gov/small-business/" target="_blank">portfolio of evaluations with the Small Business Administration (SBA)</a>.
 These evaluations focused on how city governments distributed COVID-19 relief to small businesses and lessons learned in order to increase equal access to these resources. <br>